TranNhatTan14/Obsidian/Data/Quotes.md

 links:
   - "[[Life]]"
 ---
+"Everything should be made as simple as possible, but not simpler."

+– Albert Einstein

 You may be disappointed if you fail, but you are doomed if you don't try.

 “If you want to go fast, go alone.
 If you want to go far, go together.” – African Proverb